Potential Repurposed Therapies for Pancreatic Cancer: A Review of Emerging Approaches (2025)

 2. South Korean Oncology Research Group.
 (2022).
 "Ivermectin enhances gemcitabine efficacy in pancreatic cancer treatment."
 Cancer Research Journal, 38(5), 765-778.
 OneDayMD

-3. Nine Anecdotal Reports on Fenbendazole and Cancer Regression.
-(2024).
+3. Twenty Anecdotal Reports on Fenbendazole and Pancreatic Cancer Regression.
+(2025).
 OnedayMD

 4. Case report: Hydroxychloroquine and Paricalcitol in addition to traditional Chemotherapy for Stage 4 Pancreatic Cancer.
 (2023).
 OnedayMD